enricocirignaco/ansible/README.md

 - [x] [updates](roles/updates/README.md) — Handles automatic package updates and version pinning.
 - [ ] remove pi user and create another user with sudo privileges You can navigate to each role’s folder to view its dedicated README and implementation details.
+TODO: add new user and disable default pi user